dynamiqs/dynamiqs/docs/tutorials/batching.md

 # Batching simulations

-Batching refers to the process of grouping similar tasks that require similar resources to streamline their completion and improve efficiency.
-In the context of quantum simulations, batching can be used to run multiple simulations concurrently, and can dramatically speedup simulations.
+Batching can be used to **run multiple independent simulations simultaneously**, and can dramatically speedup simulations, especially on GPUs.
 In this tutorial, we explain how to batch quantum simulations in dynamiqs.

+***

 ```python
 import torch